rabiaedayilmaz/kagura-and-miko-dc-bots/README.md

 Last but not least, you can set a timer (sounds like a little wannabe) by using like `.time 30m` But she can reverse count from 1800, that's why max. time is 30 minutes.

-Do not forget to say "good girl" her! :hand_over_mouth:
+Do not forget to say "good girl" to her! :hand_over_mouth:

 ************************************************************************